chorman0773/PokemonSMS/Specifications/LuaSourceHandling.md

 # Lua File Interpretation #
 Lua Source files are to be interpreted as per the [Lua 5.2 language](http://www.lua.org/manual/5.2/) with some modifications.

-Alternatively, implementations may choose to interpret the file per the [Lua 5.3 Language](http://www.lua.org/manual/5.3/).
+Alternatively, implementations may choose to interpret the file per the [Lua 5.3 Language](http://www.lua.org/manual/5.3/) with the same modifications (however the bit32 library MUST still be exposed as below).

 The modifications are made to ensure that each source file exists within its own sandbox, independant of other source files.